-I am a Christian Musician.
-I really don't have time to rehearse much music that doesn't run in that genre, so while a cut capo can do amazing things in nearly every style of music, what I can offer are primarily Christian songs.
-Two of my favorite to use the Cut Capo on are these:
+I am a Christian musician.
+I really don't have time to rehearse much music that doesn't run in that genre.
+So while a cut capo can do amazing things in nearly every style of music, what I can offer are primarily Christian songs.
+Here are two of my favorite on which to use the cut capo.

 More Cut Capo Chords

 Occasionally, you'll need a minor chord, and in one or two songs I've needed the VII Chord (also known as a D when the capo is at the root).
 So here you go!

 The 2M Chord

 The IIm (Two Minor - an F#m in the root position) uses the chord shape of a traditional Em.
 Yep, just press the 4th and 5th strings in the second fret to create that F#m.